singlestore-labs/http-client-generator/README.md

 ## Cloning

 This repository contains submodules (explained below).
-Please use the `--recurse-submodules` options when cloning it.
+Please use the `--recurse-submodules` option when cloning it.
 For example:

     git clone https://github.com/singlestore-labs/http-client-generator.git --recurse-submodules